almostearthling/when-command/support/docs/cfgform.md

 When the application has been launched as a resident frontend for a live instance of **whenever**, this form also shows a _Reload_ button which can be used to reload the configuration to the scheduler: only modified items are affected and will be updated and reset.

+> **Note**: only _items_ are reloaded, the global scheduler parameters do not change while the scheduler is running and will be applied at the next start.

 ## Exiting